from pyspark.sql import SparkSession

 # Add labels and title

-plt.xlabel('Movie Count')
+plt.ylabel('Movie Count')

-plt.ylabel('Genre Distribution: Quentin Tarantino vs All Directors (Log Scale)')
+plt.title('Genre Distribution: Quentin Tarantino vs All Directors (Log Scale)')

-plt.title(="Director Category")
+plt.legend(title="Director Category")

 # Show the plot